-The Grassroots Fund is made available annually to charities and organisations working at local community level to provide services and support.
+The Northland Grassroots Fund is made available annually to charities and organisations working at local community level to provide services and support.

-In 2017 applications were received from 21 organisations totalling $164,410 worth of requests.
+Last year applications were received from 21 organisations totalling $164,410 worth of requests.
 Thirteen organisations were chosen by Northland Foundation’s Grants Panel, made up of five panellists from around the region to decide who would receive the donations.

 “We realise just how many people are being supported in a positive way when we come to distribute the funds,” she said.
-“The Grassroots Fund is about a hand up rather than a hand out,” she noted.
+“The Northland Grassroots Fund is about a hand up rather than a hand out,” she noted.
 “We look for groups that are working very closely with their community, looking for local solutions to issues and working out how best to meet local needs.”

 Organisations receiving donations from the Northland Grassroots Fund in 2017 were:

 Whangarei Budgeting Service received $10,000 for financial mentors to reach vulnerable/hard to reach/at risk clients.

 Bay of Islands Community Centre – Youth and Bubs Initiative – received $3,878 for assistance for Confidence Building Workshops, Youth Leadership Project and operating costs.

 Dargaville Early Years’ Service HUB – received $15,000 for assistance for staff, rent, power & water.

 Home Interaction Programme for Parents and Youngsters (HIPPY) programme Dargaville – received $10,000 for a contribution towards the salary of staff for two years.
 Note: HIPPY tutors are drawn from the community and are parents who have completed or are currently completing the HIPPY programme.

 KidsCan – received $6,000 for Northland Children’s Programmes.
 Funding is to go towards providing KidsCan programmes to 7 new partner schools in Northland.